yaswanth-wuyyuru/tokyo-olympics-2021/README.md

 ---

-## 🔍 Key Insights
+##Key Insights

 After performing transformation and analysis using PySpark in Azure Databricks, these were some notable insights:

-- 🥇 **USA, China, and Japan** dominated the medal tally, but **Japan showed highest medal efficiency** in Judo and Skateboarding.
+- **USA, China, and Japan** dominated the medal tally, but **Japan showed highest medal efficiency** in Judo and Skateboarding.
-- 👧 **Athletes below 20 years old won over 10% of total medals**, especially in new-age sports like Skateboarding and Gymnastics.
+- **Athletes below 20 years old won over 10% of total medals**, especially in new-age sports like Skateboarding and Gymnastics.
-- 🏃‍♀️ **Female athletes contributed significantly** in Swimming, Athletics, and Weightlifting with near-equal medal distribution in multiple countries.
+- **Female athletes contributed significantly** in Swimming, Athletics, and Weightlifting with near-equal medal distribution in multiple countries.
-- 🥉 **Countries with fewer athletes** (e.g., Bermuda, San Marino) showed high medal-per-athlete ratios, indicating strategic success.
+- **Countries with fewer athletes** (e.g., Bermuda, San Marino) showed high medal-per-athlete ratios, indicating strategic success.

 ---

-## 💡 Recommendations
+##Recommendations

 Based on the analytical findings:

-- 🇯🇵 Invest further in high-efficiency sports (e.g., Judo for Japan, Wrestling for Russia).
+- Invest further in high-efficiency sports (e.g., Judo for Japan, Wrestling for Russia).
-- 🚺 Boost female participation in countries with gender gaps to improve medal counts.
+- Boost female participation in countries with gender gaps to improve medal counts.
-- 🧒 Develop youth training programs in emerging sports like Skateboarding, Surfing, and Climbing.
+- Develop youth training programs in emerging sports like Skateboarding, Surfing, and Climbing.
-- 📊 Use country-level medal efficiency KPIs to guide selection and delegation strategy in future Olympics.
+- Use country-level medal efficiency KPIs to guide selection and delegation strategy in future Olympics.

 ---

-## 🧠 Tools & Data Ecosystem
+##Tools & Data Ecosystem

 | Layer                     | Technology                  | Description                                                               |
 |--------------------------|-----------------------------|---------------------------------------------------------------------------|